devAlq/Package/README.md

 1. Create a package to organize your classes.
 2. Create `Student` class within the package, with attributes like name, id number, age, and grade.
 Include appropriate getters and setters.
-3. Create a class called "StudentManagementSystem" within the package, which serves as the main entry point for the system.
+3. Create "StudentManagementSystem" class, which serves as the main entry point for the system.
 4. Implement methods in the "StudentManagementSystem" class to add a new student, remove a student, and search for a student by id number.
 6. Implement a method to calculate the average grade of all the students in the system.

 ```Java